Akash-Dutta07/Coffee_Shop_Sales/README.md

 🔧 Data cleaning : with the help of power query we transform & cleaned the data like edited the date time, then created extra measures like the Total_Bill for further Analysis

-:memo: Pivot Table:  to simplify analysis we used pivot table to answer the following Questions
+:memo: Pivot Table :  to simplify analysis we used pivot table to answer the following Questions

 ✅How sales vary by day of week & hour of day